benjfriedrich/Ladder.loader/README.md

 **In JavaScript:**

-**1)** Define a tier using a 2-element array with the tier class, and the url data-attribute (note: don't include 'data-'),
+**1)** Define a tier using a 2-element array with the tier's class, and the relevant url data-attribute (note: don't include 'data-'),

 *example:*
 ```javascript